faruqem/assignment-cscie31-graduate-credit-faruqem/README.md

 1. Closures, first class function and other JavaScript features that will help us understanding Node.js design principles.
 2. How Node.js handles multiple client requests asynchonoisly with a single thread.
 3. Thread starvation and why Node.js is not particularly suitable for CPU intensive tasks.
-4. How we can use Node.js "cluster" module to take adavantage of a system with multi-core.
+4. How we can use Node.js "cluster" module to take adavantage of a multi-core system.

 ### Closures, First Class Function and other JavaScript Features:
 To understand Node.js performance, first we need to understand an important concept of JavaScript - "Closure".
 Below is the example of a closure where the inner function has access to the variable (`outerFuncVar = 5`) of the outer function even when the outer function has finished execution.
 This example also demonstrates few other important concepts of JavaScript language: